On the conductor of cohomological transforms: Examples and applications

-The simplest applications of our results arise by using the trace functions of transform sheaves $T_{\sheaf{K}}(\sheaf{F})$ in any result involving these functions.
-One must be slightly careful since many results are stated for middle-extension sheaves which are pointwise pure of weight $0$, and $T_{\sheaf{K}}(\sheaf{F})$ may not have these properties (and neither is it usually irreducible even if $\sheaf{F}$ is.)
+The simplest applications of our results consist in plugging the trace functions of transform sheaves $T_{\sheaf{K}}(\sheaf{F})$ in any general result involving trace functions.

+One must be slightly careful since many results are stated for irreducible middle-extension sheaves which are pointwise pure of some weight and the sheaf $T_{\sheaf{K}}(\sheaf{F})$ may not have these properties (in particular it may not be irreducible even if $\sheaf{F}$ is.)

 There is a potential notational subtlety (which did not arise in our previous works) involving the definition of weights.
 For an integer $n\in\Zz$, recall (see~\cite[Def.
-1.2.2]{weilii}) that an $\ell$-adic sheaf $\sheaf{F}$ on $X_{\Fq}$ is \emph{pointwise pure of weight $n$} if, for all finite extensions $k/\Fq$ and for all $x\in X(k)$, the eigenvalues of Frobenius acting on $\sheaf{F}_{\bar{x}}$ are $|k|$-Weil numbers of some weight $w\leq n$.
+1.2.2]{weilii}) that an $\ell$-adic sheaf $\sheaf{F}$ on $X_{\Fq}$ is \emph{pointwise pure of weight $n$} if, for all finite extensions $k/\Fq$ and for all $x\in X(k)$, the eigenvalues of Frobenius acting on $\sheaf{F}_{\bar{x}}$ are $|k|$-Weil numbers of some weight $w=n$.
 A sheaf $\sheaf{F}$ on $X$ is \emph{mixed of weights $\leq n$} if it has a finite filtration

 where the successive quotients $\sheaf{F}_i/\sheaf{F}_{i-1}$ are pointwise pure with weight $n_i\leq n$.